-The renowned theologian and author R.C.
-Sproul, who recently went to be with the Lord, told me that whenever he would teach a Systematic Theology course in seminary, he would always begin each semester by asking this question: What is the gospel?
-He confided with me that he was amazed at how few seminary students could give a correct and clear answer to this question.
-What an important question to answer right.
-To be wrong about the gospel is to be wrong about everything that matters.
-You cannot be right with God and be wrong about the gospel.
-We have to be right about the gospel if we are to be right with God.
+The imminent theologian and author R.C.
+Sproul taught Systematic Theology in seminary for many years.
+He began each semester by asking his students this simple question: What is the gospel?
+As he listened to the answers, he was amazed at how few men aspiring to the ministry could give a correct answer to this basic question.
+What an important question to answer correctly.
+You cannot be wrong about the gospel and be right with God.
+To be right about the gospel is to be right about everything that truly matters.
 Getting the gospel right is that important.

-There is no better place to get the gospel right than in the book of Romans.
+There is no better place to acquire a right understanding of the gospel than in the book of Romans.
 This is the apostle Paul’s magnum opus, his greatest work among the thirteen epistles that he wrote.
-Romans was intentionally placed first among the 21 epistles in the cannon of Scripture.
-This is not because it was the first epistle written, because it was not.
+Romans was intentionally placed first among the twenty-one epistles in the New Testament, not because it was the first epistle written, because it was not.
 The letters of James and Galatians were written first.
-Romans was placed first, immediately after the Gospels and the book of Acts, because it towers over the landscape of the rest of the epistles.
-It is the most important epistle of all.
+Romans was placed first, immediately after the four Gospels and Acts, because it towers in importance over the rest of the epistles.
+To understand the message of this book is to understand the gospel.

-The great Reformer, Martin Luther, said of Romans, it is “a gateway to heaven,” “an open door into paradise,” “the chief part of the New Testament,” and “the very purest gospel.”
-Luther also stated, “every Christian should know [Romans] word for word, by heart…[and should] occupy himself with it every day, as the daily bread of the soul.”
+The great German Reformer, Martin Luther, said of Romans, it is “a gateway to heaven,” “an open door into paradise.”
+He claimed it is “the chief part of the New Testament,” and “the very purest gospel.”
+Luther also stated, “Every Christian should know [Romans] word for word, by heart…[and should] occupy himself with it every day, as the daily bread of the soul.”
 According to Luther, Romans “can never be read or pondered too much.
 The more it is dealt with, the more precious it becomes, and the better it tastes.”
 This book is that important to every single individual, whether they recognize it or not.